 You might have come across a ‘subscription wall’.
 This is a lead capture form that offers access to digital content in exchange for your contact information.
 You can do a similar thing on your exhibition stand.

 Many exhibitors host games or competitions on their exhibition stand to drive traffic and capture leads.
-By completing the lead capture form, you’re entered into a competition to win an iPad (or something equally enticing).
-There are loads of exhibition stand games ideas that could help you capture leads.
+By completing the exhibition lead capture form, you’re entered into a competition to win an iPad (or something equally enticing).
+There are loads of exhibition stand games ideas that could help you generate leads.

 How to Generate and Capture Leads